 In recovery, you may hear a lot about emotions, self-awareness, and spirituality.
 While these points are important, many people in recovery also have questions about everyday things.
 This includes things they will need to manage outside of rehab, such as their finances.
 Many addicts use up their entire life savings to fuel their addictions, leading many with drug and alcohol problems into homelessness, poverty, and debt.
 Even those in recovery who did not have a previous money problem may find themselves spending money simply for the rush of adrenaline it causes.
-If you are looking to improve your financial situation after rehab, our Banyan Palm Springs rehab is sharing tips for managing finances in recovery that can help.
+If you are looking to improve your financial situation after rehab, our Banyan Palm Springs rehab is sharing tips on money management for recovering addicts that can help.

 Drug Addiction and Financial Problems